Zactax/keyboards_ARCHIVE/README.md

 # Keyboards Project Archive (keyboards_ARCHIVE)
 An archive of my Intro CS class (2020-21) final project.

 The code in this repository is (mostly[^1]) as it was at the end of the school year.

+The code in this repository may be used by others (see LICENSE).

 ---